AdobeDocs/advertising.en/help/search-social-commerce/reports/faqs-report.md

 The ad networks don't provide the identifier necessary to attribute revenue to an individual ad for those campaigns.
 Consequently, ad-level performance data isn’t available for those campaign types in the [!UICONTROL Ads] view or in the [!UICONTROL Ad Variation Report].
 Expect discrepancies between the total ad-level data for a campaign and the total data for the campaign.
 +++

-+++In the [!UICONTROL Transaction Report], how do I know which transaction property is from a data feed or is tracked by the Adobe Advertising tracking pixel?
++++In the [!UICONTROL Transaction Report], how do I know which conversion metric is from a data feed or is tracked by the Adobe Advertising tracking pixel?
-In a transaction report, you can tell if an included transaction property was tracked by the Adobe Advertising tracking pixel if you include the custom column "[!UICONTROL Tracking URL]."
+In a transaction report, you can tell if an included conversion metric was tracked by the Adobe Advertising tracking pixel if you include the custom column "[!UICONTROL Tracking URL]."
 Tracking URLs with the Adobe Advertising tracking pixel begin with "`http://pixel.everesttech.net`."
 +++

 +++The data in my [!UICONTROL Transaction Report] doesn't match the data in my [!UICONTROL Keyword Report].